The best ordering terminal solutions for restaurants

 Tabesto, the leader with feet of clay

-Tabesto was the first French player to position itself on the restaurant terminal market at an affordable price.
-Their solution integrates an administration console to manage its menu, the provision of control tablets running on Android, a TPE attached to each tablet, an installation carried out by them, and it is also possible to be implemented relationship with a craftsman for the installation of terminals on the carpentry plan.
+Tabesto a été l’un des premiers acteurs français à se positionner sur le marché des restaurant terminals at an affordable priceTheir solution includes an administration console to manage its menu, the provision of order tablets running on Android, a TPE attached to each tablet, an installation carried out by them, and it is also possible to be put in contact with a craftsman for the installation of the terminals on the carpentry plan.

 To choose, it will be better to buy the equipment if the cash is there rather than rent it via a banking organization like LOCAM, because in the long run, it will cost you very expensive and in addition, you will have to remember to send the famous registered letter in order to end the leasing otherwise you will be automatically rehired, which is almost like a scam, also practiced by Nespresso elsewhere.
-Indeed, the job of a restaurateur is not to send registered mail reminders but to produce and serve food.
+Indeed, the job of a restaurateur is not to send registered mail reminders but to cook and serve food.

 Price-wise, Tabesto generally costs around €70/terminal/month (but this can vary depending on the number of terminals used), which is largely correct.